 - 2. Separate Hearings: The SEPA Appellants argued that the Lawson Hills and Villages MPD applications should have been consolidated into one hearing.
 BDMC 18.08.130 and RC 36.70B.120 allow for the consolidation of multiple permit applications for single projects.
 However, these provisions do not authorize the consolidation of permit applications from different projects.
 Further, RCW 36.70B.120 only authorizes consolidation of permit applications if requested by the applicant.
 In this case the Applicant objected to consolidation of its permit applications.
-The City has no authority to require consolidation over the objection of the applicant. - 3.
-Consolidation of SEPA Appeals with MPD Applications: Although the City does not have the authority to require the consolidation of the Villages and Lawson Hills MPD applications, it is required to consolidate the Villages EIS appeal into the hearing on the MPD application.
-WAC 197-11-680(3)(a)(v) provides that the EIS appeal must be consolidated with the MPD hearing in a single simultaneous hearing before one officer. - 4 Segregation of SEPA Testimony from MPD Testimony: Although the Examiner must consolidate the TV FEIS hearing with the Villages MPD hearing, this does not deprive the Examiner of the authority to segregate EIS testimony from MPD testimony.
-The Examiner also has the authority (which was exercised in this hearing)

-to limit EIS testimony to the SEPA Appellants.
-Black Diamond, like most if not all other cities and counties, imposes strict requirements for the filing of administrative appeals - time limits are enforced, filing fees are required and the appeals must identify appeal issues.
-None of these requirements would have much meaning if people can circumvent them by showing up at a hearing and testifying on an appeal filed by someone else.
-The Examiner only has jurisdiction to hear appeals from people who complied with jurisdictional requirements, i.e., the requirements for filing a SEPA appeal.

-5. All Evidence Available for Decision: As previously mentioned, WAC 197-11-680(3)(a)(v) requires a single "simultaneous" hearing when an EIS appeal is
+The City has no authority to require consolidation over the objection of the Applicant. - 3.
+Consolidation of SEPA Appeals with MPD Applications: Although the City does not have the authority to require the consolidation of the Villages and Lawson Hills MPD applications, it is required to consolidate the Lawson Hills EIS appeal into the hearing on the Lawson Hills MPD application.
+WAC 197-11-680(3)(a)(v) provides that the EIS appeal must be consolidated with the MPD hearing in a single simultaneous hearing before one officer. - Segregation of SEPA Testimony from MPD Testimony: Although the Examiner must consolidate the LH FEIS hearing with the Lawson Hills MPD hearing, this does not deprive the Examiner of the authority to segregate EIS testimony from MPD testimony.
+The Examiner also has the authority (which was exercised in this hearing) to limit EIS testimony to the SEPA Appellants.
+Black Diamond, like most if not all other cities and counties, imposes strict requirements for the filing of administrative appeals time limits are enforced, filing fees are required and the appeals must identify appeal issues.
+None of these requirements would have much significance if people can circumvent them by showing up at a hearing and testifying on an appeal filed by someone else. - 5.
+All Evidence Available for Decision: As previously mentioned, WAC 197-11-680(3)(a)(v) requires a single "simultaneous" hearing when an EIS appeal is consolidated with an MPD hearing.

-5. All Evidence Available for Decision: As previously mentioned, WAC 197-11-680(3)(a)(v) requires a single "simultaneous" hearing when an EIS appeal is consolidated with an MPD hearing.
 In construing legislation (and regulations) no word should be treated as surplusage.
 Every word must be given meaning.
 "Simultaneous" must mean something different than "single."
 The only additional meaning that "simultaneous" can be interpreted to add to the "single" hearing requirement is that all of the evidence in the hearing must be "simultaneously" available for any of the land use decisions subject to the hearing.
 This is consistent with the Regulatory Reform Act, Chapter 36.70B RCW definition of a hearing, where the focus in the definition of a hearing is the evidence submitted in the hearing.
 RCW 36.70B.020(3) defines an "open record hearing" as a hearing conducted by a single hearing body that "creates the local government's record through testimony and submission of evidence and information."

-The combination of the "simultaneous" hearing requirement with the jurisdictional requirements for SEPA appeals has created some confusion amongst the public.
+The combination of the "simultaneous" hearing requirement with the filing requirements for SEPA appeals has created some confusion amongst the public.
 The ground rules are actually not that complicated.
 Only EIS Appellants may testify on EIS appeal issues, but the entire record is available to the Examiner to review EIS adequacy and compliance with the MPD criteria.
 Consequently, even though Maple Valley was excluded from the EIS appeal, the Examiner may use its testimony on transportation-related MPD criteria relating to transportation issues to review the transportation adequacy issues raised by the SEPA Appellants.
 Similarly, the evidence presented during the SEPA appeals can be used to craft conditions for MPD approval to the extent that the SEPA testimony is relevant to MPD approval criteria.